JENNIFER LUDDEN, HOST:

 LUDDEN: OK, so put this in context.
-Just yesterday the European Union said it would ease some of their sanctions on Syrian oil.
+Just yesterday, European Union said it would ease some of their sanctions on Syrian oil.
 What's the aim there?

-Now Europe wants to staunch the flow of refugees.
+Now, Europe wants to staunch the flow of refugees.
 How do you do that?
-You need to jump start the Syrian economy.
+You need to jump-start the Syrian economy.
 The United States and Europe both put very severe sanctions on Syria at the beginning of this uprising two years ago.
-These have had a devastating on the Syrian economy, causing it to implode.
+These have had a devastating effect on the Syrian economy, causing it to implode.

 LUDDEN: OK, and the idea is that this would trickle down to the population?

 LANDIS: Yes and that it would fuel the rebellion and end this faster in the same way that in Libya, for example, we - Europe sequestered all of Gadhafi's money and then handed it over to the rebels once they recognized the rebels as a legitimate government, and that's how the revolution was fueled.

 Something similar could happen in Syria.
 The trouble is that this region, the northeast region, is - has many Kurds and Arabs.
 It also has al-Qaida, as well as less - as non-al-Qaida rebels.
 So by opening this up, the - and letting the oil flow out, it is going to cause a scramble for control over this region, and already General Idris, the head of the military command of the Syrian opposition, the one recognized by the United States and Europe, has said he's going to send 30,000 troops to the northeast to secure all those oil wells and take them away from al-Qaida and take them away from Kurds and some tribal, Arab tribal chieftains.

 So this is going to - you know, if that happens, it's going to start a civil war between different rebel forces.